San Ramon council to consider renewing tourism improvement district

 If approved, the resolution to renew the SRVTID would then be the subject of two additional public hearings on Feb.
 13 and April 9.
 If approved at the final hearing and subsequent council vote, the five-year renewal would be effective April 1.

 The San Ramon City Council is set to meet at 7 p.m. on Tuesday (Jan.
 23).
-The agenda is available here.
+The agenda is available on the city’s website.

 In other business